How Nonprofits Can Start An Online Magazine And Engage Donors

 What is a Digital Magazine or Online Magazine

 Simply put, a digital magazine has many of the same characteristics as a print magazine but uses digital publishing technology so it can be consumed on any electronic device like a computer, tablet, or mobile phone while delivering the same experience.

-There are plenty of advantages to using a digital magazine.
+There are plenty of advantages to using a digital magazine over a print magazine.
 Massive savings on printing costs and eco-friendliness are the most obvious.
 Depending on the technology used, digital magazines can have aesthetic and functional benefits as well.
-For example, they may contain animations, hyperlinks, video, and other dynamic content.
+For example, they may contain animations, hyperlinks, videos, and other dynamic content.

 So what is an Online Magazine then?
 Is it the same?

 Online magazines (or ezines, e-zines, eMagazines, webzines) are digital magazines that are hosted, distributed, and read online.
 While they share some characteristics with online newspapers and blogs, the editorial approach remains more like a traditional magazine.

 Examples of great looking Digital Nonprofit Magzines

 Let’s go with the ‘show, don’t tell’ approach.

 Here are a couple of great Digital Nonprofit Magazine examples.
 See how they tell a great story, how they guide you through that story, and how they use multimedia to create an immersive experience?